kylehyams/Randos/README.md

 # Randos
-Random APIs to pull for your product designs.
+Random APIs to pull into your designs.
 Great for using with Craft's Data Plugin.